Choosing the right Korean sunscreen

-Korean sunscreens are considered the gold standard: high protection performance, featherlight textures, fast absorption, and skin-loving ingredients for everyday use.
-If you want to choose the right Korean sunscreen, it comes down to four things: reliable broad-spectrum protection (SPF + PA), the right filter type, a texture you’ll truly use daily, and compatibility with your skin type and makeup.
-Here you’ll find a compact overview of what matters and which products suit which needs.
-A concise introduction can be found in the article Sunscreen: the most important step in your routine.
+Korean sunscreens are considered the gold standard: high filter performance, featherlight textures, quick absorption, and skin-loving ingredients for daily use.
+If you want to choose the right Korean sunscreen, focus on four things: reliable broad-spectrum protection (SPF + PA), the right filter type, a texture you will actually wear every day, and compatibility with your skin type and makeup.

 How to make the best choice in 5 steps

-- Choose your filter type: Chemical, mineral, or hybrid.
-Decide based on skin sensitivity, white cast, and feel.
+- Choose the filter type: Chemical, mineral, or hybrid.
+Decide based on skin sensitivity, white cast, and wear feel.

 - Prioritize texture: Gel, essence, serum, or cream.
-Pick the lightest formula you’ll apply generously every day.
+Choose the lightest formula you will apply generously every day.

-- Match your skin type: Oily skin likes oil-free, fast-absorbing gels; dry skin benefits from hydrating creams with ceramides or hyaluronic acid.
+- Match it to your skin type: Oily skin often prefers oil-free, fast-absorbing gels; dry skin benefits from hydrating creams with ceramides or hyaluronic acid.

-- Check everyday usability: Makeup compatibility, no pilling, pleasant scent or fragrance-free per preference; practical options for on-the-go reapplication.
+- Check real-life wearability: Makeup compatibility, no pilling, pleasant scent or fragrance-free depending on your preference, and practical options for reapplication on the go.

-UVB rays cause sunburn and are addressed by the SPF value.
-SPF 50 means only one fiftieth of UVB radiation reaches the skin, provided you apply enough.
-UVA rays penetrate deeper, drive photoaging and pigment issues, and increase long-term skin cancer risk.
-The PA scale indicates UVA protection strength.
+UVB rays are responsible for sunburn and are reflected in the SPF rating.
+SPF 50 means only one-fiftieth of UVB radiation reaches the skin, assuming you apply enough product.
+UVA rays penetrate deeper into the skin, contribute to photoaging and pigmentation issues, and increase long-term skin cancer risk.
+The PA scale indicates the strength of UVA protection.

 - PA+: Basic UVA protection